-The Shark Rocket Ultra-Light is excellent on bare floors.
-It does an outstanding job of cleaning all debris.
-On the downside, it has a sub-par build as its plastic elements feel a little fragile.
-It's reasonably easy to maintain, though, and there are few recurring costs, which is nice.
+The Shark Rocket is very good for use on bare floors.
+It does an outstanding job of cleaning all kinds of debris.
+It's reasonably easy to maintain, and there are few recurring costs, which is nice.
+On the downside, it has sub-par build quality, with plastic elements that feel a little fragile.

-The Dyson V8 is a better stick/handheld vacuum for cleaning low and high-pile carpet than the Shark Rocket Ultra-Light.
-The Dyson has an anti-allergy filter (HEPA), it's easier to store, and it's cordless, so it has an unlimited range as long as it still has battery life left.
+The Dyson V8 is a better stick/handheld vacuum for cleaning low and high-pile carpet than the Shark Rocket Corded.
+The Dyson has a HEPA filter, is easier to store, and, most importantly, is cordless, so its range is limited only by remaining charge.
 You can also adjust its power level, which is nice.
 However, the Shark performs better on bare floors, and it's easier to maintain.

 The Shark APEX Upright and the Shark Rocket Corded are similarly performing vacuums.
 The APEX Upright feels slightly better built, it has a bigger dirt compartment, and it comes with a turbo brush for helping you clean fabric-covered furniture.
-On the other hand, the Rocket Ultra-Light weighs less, it's easier to maintain, and it has fewer recurring costs.
+On the other hand, the Rocket Corded weighs less, it's easier to maintain, and it has fewer recurring costs.
 However, its cable is a little bit shorter than the APEX Upright.

-The Dyson V11 is a better overall vacuum than the Shark Rocket Ultra-Light.
-The Dyson stores easier, it has a bigger dirt compartment, and it's cordless, so you can go anywhere with it.
+The Dyson V11 is a better overall vacuum than the Shark Rocket Corded.
+The Dyson stores easier, has a bigger dirt compartment, and is cordless, so you can go anywhere with it.
 It can also adjust its power level to better suit the mess, and it comes with several tools that help to clean more specific objects like blinds, which is nice.
 On the other hand, the Shark is corded, so you never have to worry about running out of battery life or recharging it.